Chart Color Schemes

 Cannington displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Cannington's dwelling structures, as per the latest Census, consisted of 46.4% houses and 53.6% other dwellings such as semi-detached homes, apartments, and others.
-This contrasts with Perth metro's figures of 78.4% houses and 21.6% other dwellings.
+Cannington's dwelling structures, as per the latest Census, consisted of 46.4% houses and 53.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Perth metro had 77.8% houses and 22.1% other dwellings.
 Home ownership in Cannington stood at 18.8%, with mortgaged dwellings at 22.5% and rented ones at 58.7%.
-The median monthly mortgage repayment was $1,512, lower than Perth metro's average of $1,820.
+The median monthly mortgage repayment was $1,512, lower than Perth metro's average of $1,907.
 The median weekly rent in Cannington was $350, matching Perth metro's figure but lower than the national average of $375.
-Nationally, Cannington's mortgage repayments are significantly below the Australian average of $1,863.
+Nationally, Cannington's mortgage repayments were significantly below the Australian average of $1,863.

 Frequently Asked Questions - Housing